danilocurvelo/imd0030-20242/projects/deques.md

 But usefulness is not the only metric for determining the quality of a program.
 Imagine you're on a team engineering a [web browser](https://en.wikipedia.org/wiki/Web_browser), and you're working on addressing a performance problem that has been reported in the browser history feature.
 When a user visits a web page, the page visit is recorded in the browser history by adding the link and the date of visit to the end of an `ArrayList`.
 But users are reporting that the option to clear-out the history of pages that were visited over 3 months is unusually slow.

-In this project, we'll study this performance problem by designing and analyzing different approaches to implementing a deque.
+In this project, we'll study this performance problem by designing and analyzing different approaches to implement a deque.
 By the end of this project, students will be able to:

 - **Design and implement** node-based and array-based data structures.
 - **Analyze and compare** runtimes using asymptotic and experimental analysis.